Ricardo-Costa/nodejs-depuration/README.md

-# Nodejs Depuration Instructions
+# Nodejs Depuration

-> Show how make depuration with nodejs with the native tools
+> Nodejs depuration instructions with **inspect**.
+Show how make depuration with nodejs with the native tools

+## Console

 **Inspector Client**
 - Start application with inspect option: `node inspect src/server.js`